 - open Activity Log

-- In the center is the print job queue and information columns.
+- In the center are the print job queue and information columns.

 - Job settings:

 - print job preview

 - print position and centering (requires editable page width)

 - scale configuration (requires enabling the option in configurations)